 If GTD does come back, in most cases it can be treated successfully.
 For more information, see “Recurrent gestational trophoblastic tumors” in the section “Treatment of gestational trophoblastic disease by type and stage.”
-Also, our document When Your Cancer Comes Back: Cancer Recurrence can give you information on how to manage and cope with this phase of your treatment.
+See When Your Cancer Comes Back: Cancer Recurrence for information on how to manage and cope with this phase of your treatment.

 Avoiding pregnancy during follow-up